Becoming You With Julie

 Stir Fry Sauce

 I’ve always loved exploring global foods.
-Even on days off (which are strictly work-free zones, by the way! 😉), you’ll find me nose-deep in a cookbook exploring all the endless flavors and possibilities.
-(There’s an ongoing debate in my house over whether this counts as work or not… I vote not!)
+Even on days off, you’ll usually find me flipping through a cookbook (there’s still some debate in my house about whether that counts as work… I say it doesn’t 😉).

 Stir fry sauce cooking in a pot.